expo/expo/docs/README.md

 ## How to edit

+#### A note about versioning

+Exponent's SDK is versioned so that apps made on old SDKs are still supported when new SDKs are relased.
+The website documents previous SDK versions too.

+Version names correspond to directory names under `versions/`.

+`unversioned` is a special version for the next SDK release. `devdocs` isn't actually an SDK version, it's just a special version that corresponds to the "Tool Developer Documentation" website.

 ### As a random person

 Thanks for helping! :D Just make your changes on a fork of this repository or